mat813/acme-tiny-scripts/README.md

                 DNS:examples.com, DNS:www.examples.com, DNS:examples.net, DNS:www.examples.net
 ```

+#### DANE/TLSA

+The script will also generate a /etc/ssl/public/letsencrypt/example.tlsa file
+with HTTPS TLSA (`_443._tcp.domain.`) records for all the domains passed as
+arguments.
+If you are using the certificates for other purpose than HTTPS, you
+will only have to change the port number.

 ### `gen_one.sh name`

 This script uses the key and CSR generated during the previous steps and calls